uviclibraries/laser/1b-phone-stand.md

 2. Create the basic shape of the phone stand:
 - Start a new sketch by clicking **Create Sketch**.
 It will prompt you to select a plane.
 A good practice is to select the plane from which the object would be viewed in real life.
 - Select the **3-Point Rectangle tool**, this tool can be found under the create header, then under the rectangle option.
-- Place the first corner at the **origin** at the middle of the screen. **Click** to place a second corner somewhere above and right of the origin, then **drag the rectangle upwards and right**.
+- Place the first corner at the **origin** at the middle of the screen. **Click** to place a second corner somewhere above and right of the origin, then **drag the rectangle upwards and click to make your rectangle**.
 This will be the back of your phone stand.
 - Click the **Esc key** to exit the 3-Point Rectangle tool.
 - Try moving the sides of the rectangle around by **selecting and dragging the blue edges of the rectangle**.
 - Select the **Sketch Dimension** tool.  **Click** on the short end of the rectangle, enter **the thickness of your material to be laser cut** (in this case, 3mm).
 Move your mouse slightly above the line on the long side of the rectangle and click again. **Enter the height of your phone plus about 20mm** as the dimension (in this case, 160mm).